Pix2HDR -- A pixel-wise acquisition and deep learning-based synthesis approach for high-speed HDR videos: Results

 \subsection{Comparison with previous work using HDR database}

 We compared the performance of the Pix2HDR method with previous works using the hdm-hdr-2014 dataset \cite{froehlich2014creating}.
+We put the MPVE exposure pattern in different configurations so that the min-max pixel exposure ratios within a 2 $\times$ 2 pixel block are 1:4, 1:8, and 1:16.
+We then train three models to fit the measurements with new exposure ratios.
 To prepare the training data for the LDR-HDR networks, we first downsample the ground truth video from its resolution ($1920 \times 1080$) by half to ensure each $128\times128$ pixel patch has FOV comparable to our camera.
-We then crop the consecutive frames into $128\times128\times8$ video cubes for training.
+We then crop the consecutive frame into $128\times128\times8$ (when exposure ratio is 1:4) or $128\times128\times16$ (when exposure ratio is 1:8 or 1:16) video cubes for training.
 The cubes have a 50\% overlap along the temporal axis.
 The training dataset is also augmented with 90\degree, 180\degree, and 270\degree rotated versions.
 21 HDR videos are used as training data from the dataset, with one (named Poker Fullshot) used for testing.
-LDR-net and HDR-net training was completed on a Nvidia RTX3080, and the average inference time to generate one frame is 2.5ms, which supports 400Hz real-time HDR video streaming.
+LDR-net and HDR-net training were completed on a Nvidia RTX3080, and the average inference time to generate one frame is 2.5ms, which supports 400Hz real-time HDR video streaming.
+The code and real-world video demonstrations can be found at: https://github.com/csmslab/Pix2hdr.

-We compare our Pix2HDR method with two prior works: (1) long-short exposure sampling with deep learning synthesis (“Chen21” \cite{chen2021hdr}), (2) and the spatial box filtering \cite{nayar2000high} (\textbf{Fig. \ref{fig_8}} and \textbf{Table \ref{tab1}}).
-In addition to PSNR and SSIM, we also measured two addition metrics HDR-VDP \cite{mantiuk2011hdr} and HDR-VQM \cite{narwaria2015hdr}.
-HDR-VDP measures normalized differences in physical luminance level between image pairs at different spatial frequency and orientation sub-bands.
-The differences are pooled into a single score.
-HDR-VQM also measures luminance differences at various frequency and orientation sub-bands, but error pooling is achieved by spatiotemporal processing, so that the interframe correlations are valued in the video.
-In both cases, higher scores mean smaller errors.